 - A three-month ignition interlock device requirement

 - A minimum of 12 hours of mandatory alcohol education at a cost of $230 per day

-These penalties increase substantially if you have been one or more prior DUI convictions.
+These penalties increase substantially if you have one or more prior DUI convictions.

-If you refused to consent to a breath test during your DUI arrest, it is important that you discuss your situation with an experienced attorney.
+If you refused to consent to a breath test during your DUI arrest, it is important that you discuss your situation with an experienced Morristown DUI lawyer.
 To schedule a free consultation at The Gorman Law Firm, please call (201) 489-9199 or contact us online today.